 Further guidance: Covid-19, the MCA, DoLS and Best Interests: Rapid Read (NHS England and NHS Improvement, August 2020)

-In March of this year, most day services for adults with learning disabilities closed their doors due to COVID-19.
-As a local authority we have supported each individual provider decision and been grateful for all the support that has been offered, whether that was face to face, through activity boxes or virtual contact.
-We hope that providers will continue to be innovative and retain activities that have been successful such as the teams sessions and skype meet-ups.
-As England starts to come out of lockdown many providers and service users have asked when day services might be up and running, and on 10th July, the Social Care Institute for Excellence (SCIE) released this guidance commissioned by the Department for Health and Social Care to support day services for vulnerable adults to re-open or continue to operate in a safe manner.
-Somerset County Council would ask that all day service providers follow the guidance released by SCIE, drawing attention to the request for transparency with service users, families, the local authority and other providers regarding risk assessments both business wide and individuals.
+Day care providers should continue to operate in safe environments and ensuring that services are supporting people during these difficult times.
+The Social Care Institute for Excellence (SCIE) has released guidance (updated 10/11/2020) commissioned by the Department for Health and Social Care to support day services for vulnerable adults to re-open or continue to operate in a safe manner.
+Somerset County Council asks that all day service providers follow this guidance released by SCIE, drawing attention to the request for transparency with service users, families, the Local Authority and other providers regarding risk assessments both business wide and for individuals.
 We have also produced a summary guide which we hope will be of use to affected services which covers aspects including funding, PPE and transport.